DiV4/godot3.2.1_batch_collisions/README.md

 # godot3.2.1_batch_collisions
-A plugin that automates the process of adding trimesh collision shapes to meshes.
-Select one or more nodes and press F12 to use.
+A plugin that automates the process of adding and updating collision shapes to meshes.
+Select one or more nodes and press F11 to add convex collision shapes or F12 to add concave ones.